Huntington station (LIRR): Station layout

+Storage siding

-East of the station is a 24-car-long storage siding.
+East of the station storage siding long enough to accommodate 24 railcars.
 Electrification ends about 600 ft west of Lake Road, so all electric trains that terminate here are stored on the siding.

-The LIRR had plans to build an electric equipment maintenance facility there, but the project was canceled due to community opposition.
+Previously, the LIRR had plans to build an electric equipment maintenance facility in the vicinity of this siding, but the project was canceled due to community opposition.

 Station artwork

 The station boasts a series of 19 stained glass panels that can be viewed from the platform.
 They were created as part of the Metropolitan Transportation Authority's Arts for Transit program by East Hampton artist Joe Zucker.
 The panels are called For My Grandfather Noye Pride, a Locomotive Engineer, and make up a 115-foot depiction of a flatbed train carrying items familiar to Long Island including lobsters, whales, ducks and boats.
 The panels were created using 8,000 pieces of glass.